Algogulf

 Algogulf was the third and last name of a bulk carrier launched in 1961, laid-up in 1999, and scrapped in 2002.
 The ship began her career in 1961 as J.N.
 McWatters, the second vessel of that name operated by the Misener Shipping Company.
-The bulk carrier was used to transport primarily grain and iron ore in the Saint Lawrence Seaway and Great Lakes.
+The bulk carrier primarily transported grain and iron ore in the Saint Lawrence Seaway and Great Lakes.
 In 1991, the vessel was renamed Scott Misener by the company, the fourth of that name.
 In 1994, the ship was acquired by Algoma Central and renamed Algogulf, the second vessel of the name.
 The ship was laid up in 1999 and sold for scrapping in 2002.